longph3105/tsbow/README.md

 The comparison between different datasets are described in [Datasets](documents/README.md#-datasets) section.

 The demo videos are provided in [TSBOW Scenes](https://skkuautolab.github.io/TSBOW/TSBOW_scenes.html).
-The UI for filtering scenes is provided in [Releases: TSBOW-Filter-Scenes_v1.1](https://github.com/SKKUAutoLab/TSBOW/releases/tag/FS_v1.1) on this repo.
+The UI for filtering scenes according to each attribute is provided in [Releases: TSBOW-Filter-Scenes_v1.1](https://github.com/SKKUAutoLab/TSBOW/releases/tag/FS_v1.1) on this repo.

 <!-- MARK: Baselines -->